Menu

 Margaret Graver is the Aaron Lawrence Professor in Classics.
 Her area of specialization is Hellenistic and Roman philosophy, especially the philosophy of mind and emotion.
 After completing her doctorate at Brown University, she taught briefly at Princeton University, then joined the faculty at Dartmouth College in 1996, where she offers a variety of courses on Greek and Roman philosophy, Plato, Aristotle, Latin literature including Lucretius, Cicero, and Seneca, and on the Latin language.
 In addition to her teaching at Dartmouth, Prof. Graver regularly lectures and gives seminars at institutions throughout the U.S. and Europe, including two short-term appointments at French universities.

 Power and Persuasion in Cicero's Philosophy.
 Co-edited with Nathan Gilbert and Sean McConnell.
-Cambridge, forthcoming Dec.
-2022.
+Cambridge, 2023.

 Seneca: Letters on Ethics.
 Translated and with an Introduction and Commentary by Margaret Graver and A.A.
 Long.
 Chicago, 2015; paperback 2017.